grafana/agent/docs/sources/flow/reference/components/prometheus.operator.podmonitors.md

 ---- | ---- | ----------- | ------- | --------
 `match_labels` | `map(string)` | Label keys and values used to discover resources. | `{}` | no

-When the `match_labels` argument is empty, all resources will be matched.
+When the `match_labels` argument is empty, all PodMonitor resources will be matched.

 ### match_expression block